 Hi everyone!
 Welcome to A Duck’s Oven.
 I’m so happy you’re here!
 I’m Chelsea Cole, and I’m a food blogger, cookbook author, and marketing director from Portland, Oregon.
-You can also find me on the board of the Portland Culinary Alliance and committee co-chair of Inclusion Committee for the International Sous Vide Association.
+You can also find me doing marketing things with the International Sous Vide Association.

 I started blogging in 2010 as a college junior at the University of Oregon (hence A Duck’s Oven – U of O’s mascot is the Ducks!).
 My mission then was to help college students get more comfortable in the kitchen as I watched them rely on boxed mac and cheese and pizza.
 My mission remains the same today, but for all home cooks!